apache/trafficserver/doc/admin-guide/files/ip_allow.yaml.en.rst

 .. configfile:: ip_allow.yaml

 The :file:`ip_allow.yaml` file controls client access to |TS| and |TS| connections to upstream servers.
-This control is specified rules.
-Each rule has
+This control is specified via rules.
+Each rule has:

 *  A direction (inbound or out).
 *  A range of IP address to which the rule applies.